wp-plugins/gdreseller/readme.txt

 1. Populate your products and reseller ID or import product XML file - premium version only
 1. Start using the shortcodes in your pages or posts or anywhere else
 1. Configure your Domain Name Search widget and start using it throughout your site
+1. Look through our screenshots.
+They clearly explain every step needed to configure the plugin

 == Frequently Asked Questions ==